 Aquarium Tank

-When choosing your first tank, take time before purchasing to ensure that you are buying the right tank for you and your fish.
-There’s a wide range of tank designs available, but the one preferred generally is the standard rectangular shaped tank.
-This is because rectangular tanks, being 2 or 3 times as long as they are wide, have a large surface area for the exchange of gases and oxygen uptake by the water.
-Also, better for them in terms of the swimming space it provides.
+When choosing your first tank, ensure you buy the right tank for you and your fish.
+There’s a wide range of tank designs available, but the one preferred generally is the standard rectangular-shaped tank.
+This is because rectangular tanks, being 2 or 3 times as long as they are wide, have a large surface area for exchanging gases and oxygen uptake by the water.
+Also, it is better for them regarding the swimming space it provides.
 Bigger is better for any aquarium, as even a large aquarium is tiny compared to the natural range that any fish has been used to in the wild.
 The larger the tank, the more water it will hold and the more fish it will sustain and support.
 It will also provide more stable water conditions than a small tank.

 Below is a guide to stocking level: